syncfusion/ej2-javascript-docs/src/schedule/schedule/cell-customization.md

 ## How to disable multiple cell and row selection in Schedule

 By default, the `allowMultiCellSelection` and `allowMultiRowSelection` properties of the Schedule are set to `true`.
 So, the Schedule allows user to select multiple cells and rows.
 If the user want to disable this multiple cell and row selection.
 The user can disable this feature by setting up `false` to these properties.

+> You can refer to our [JavaScript Scheduler](https://www.syncfusion.com/javascript-ui-controls/js-scheduler) feature tour page for its groundbreaking feature representations.
+You can also explore our [JavaScript Scheduler example](https://ej2.syncfusion.com/demos/#/material/schedule/overview.html) to knows how to present and manipulate data.